-Except in cases of the most severe weather conditions, Southwest Tech will remain open.
+Except in cases of the most severe weather conditions or other reasons for closing, Southwest Tech will remain open.
 When weather is threatening, individuals must use their own judgment as it relates to safety and road conditions.
-Public school closing or delay does not mean that Southwest Tech is closed or delayed.
+Public school closing or delay does not mean Southwest Tech is closed or delayed.
+The College will either: